tratteo/Gravitor/Assets/Scripts/SpawnerSystem/read_me.txt

 	Calling this function will provide a Vector3 representing a valid random position inside the 3D area of the Spawner considering an eventual SpawnException, this means that the function will not return a point inside the SpawnException if active.

+Note that the Spawner supports only 1 SpawnException, so creating another exception while there is already one active will cause the active exception to be stopped and overridden with the new exception.